-- This ten foot long low profile ridge vent provides 30 sq. inches of free area per lineal foot for ventilation and only rises 3” above the ridge.
+- A ten foot long low profile ridge vent provides 30 sq. inches of free area per linear foot for ventilation and only rises 3” above the ridge.

 - The MW100-25 comes standard with a 3.75” flange which equals a 16” overall coverage to fit more building applications.

 - Hemmed edges are standard for easier, safer handling and to guard against rust.

 - Each vent is individually cartoned for less damage.